-RNC Chair Ronna McDaniel says Trump’s ‘not going to start a third party’
+RNC Chair Ronna McDaniel says Trump 'not going to start a third party'

 McDaniel emphasizes ‘the only way we’re going to win’ in 2022 is with unity